PersistentWorldNetwork/PersistentWorldNetwork/README.md

 # Persistent World Network
-Persistent World Network is a proposed suite of open-source software for use in the development and deployment of persistent open-world multi-user experiences.
-This is not intended to be an all-purpose engine, rather a focused effort to create high performance virtual worlds that can be explored and manipulated by many users simultaneously.
+Persistent World Network is a proposed suite of open-source software for use in the development and deployment of persistent open world multiuser experiences.
+This is not intended to be an all purpose engine, rather a focused effort to create high performance virtual worlds that can be explored and manipulated by many users simultaneously.

 ## Objectives:
-- Low-latency multi-user netcode
+- Low latency multiuser netcode
-- server-side physics and projectiles with smooth client-side prediction
+- Server-side physics and projectiles with smooth client-side prediction
-- Open-world traversal across connected zone servers
+- Open world traversal across connected zone servers
 - Data transfer across servers
 - Persistent world state that can be manipulated by users
 - Persistent user state between sessions